Seniors (65+ years)

-- Dementia - a study from the National Institute on Aging found an association with oral health and dementia, an analysis revealed older adults with signs of periodontal (gum) disease and mouth infections were more likely to develop Alzheimer's.1
+- Dementia - a study from the National Institute on Aging found an association between oral health and dementia, an analysis revealed older adults with signs of periodontal (gum) disease and mouth infections were more likely to develop Alzheimer's.1

-Get screened for oral cancer and other mouth cancers.
+Get screened for oral cancer and other mouth cancers

 - Oral cancer affects twice as many men than women and half of all oral cancer diagnoses occur in people older than age 68.
 Learn more.